Mustard Pizza Is A Thing, And The Internet Has A Lot To Say About It

 — FOOD INSIDER (@InsiderFood) September 4, 2018

 Lions & Tigers & Squares makes a mustard pizza many people argue isn’t even a pizza, but rather an open-face sandwich.
-Their recipe is pizza crust covered with Gulden’s spicy brown mustard, topped with sauerkraut, corned beef, and cheese.
-It’s basically a Reuben masquerading as a pizza according to The Takeout.
-Whatever it is, they use a lot of mustard.
+Their recipe is pizza crust covered with Gulden’s spicy brown mustard — topped with sauerkraut, corned beef, and cheese.
+It’s basically a Reuben masquerading as a pizza, according to The Takeout.
+Whatever the definition of the foodstuff, the recipe calls for a lot of mustard.
 Even for mustard lovers, it’s a tremendous amount.
 That alone for some people is just too much.

 Putting mustard on pizza is a sin Satan himself would never commit